Seven Myths, Misunderstanding & Misperceptions

 We have extensive data and share it publicly.
 In addition, we urge other service providers to do the same. standard of outcome transparency that The Other Side Academy has held itself to a standard of outcome transparency since its beginning and encourages interested individuals to hold other substance abuse treatment providers to do the same.
 Our data for the current year is published here: Results

-The Other Side Academy has shared our data with the Utah State Legislative Auditor.
+The Other Side Academy has shared our data with Jim Behunin, a retired Utah State Legislative Auditor.
 His research findings independently confirm our outcomes.
 Here is a link to his findings: Link to Jim Behunin’s letter

 We firmly believe that if all service providers were required to disclose their completion and long-term success rates, more lives would be saved and the already scarce public resources would be invested more wisely.
 Measurement and accountability are the engines of all learning.